davidosomething/per-post-scripts-and-styles/readme.txt

 Property and safely add specific scripts and stylesheets to posts, pages, and custom post types.

+**Features:**

+* Dynamic URLs with `%SITE_URL%` and `%THEME_URL%` variables
+* Script dependency support as well as duplication checking
+* The option to load scripts in either the header and footer
+* Attach scripts to posts, pages, and custom post types
+* Load attached scripts and styles not just on the post’s page, but on the home page or any other page that might display it.

 For complete documentation, visit [philipwalton.com](http://philipwalton.com)

 == Installation ==